martinwheatman/JusTalk/README.md

 - You'll need Chrome for the moment, I'm afraid.
 If there's anyone out there in webland who knows a bit about manifests and can make this work on Firefox (etc.), please feel free to get in touch/fix.
-I will address this, but its not high priority.
+I *will* address this, but its not high priority.
 - you'll need to manually allow the microphone access to each page you visit.
-This seems to be inaccessible at the moment.
+This pop-up seems to be inaccessible at the moment.
 - this is experimental in that the source code may change widely as the extension develops.
 - Radio buttons and checkboxes are still to be completed.